 Popularity is great if you like to share your experience with many other climbers and make lots of new friends.
 It's also great if you're looking for an affordable climbing package.
 If solitude and wilderness are what you're looking for, then the most popular routes may not be your best choice.

-To choose the best hiking route for your Kilimanjaro climb, it is important to assess your personal preferences and priorities:
+To choose the best Kilimanjaro route for your climb, it is important to assess your personal preferences and priorities:

 - Do you prefer the most stunning scenery or authentic wilderness away from the crowds?

 - Do you prefer a climb with the least amount of walking and easy slopes, or are you looking for a bigger physical challenge?

 - Do you have time constraints, or are you OK to take a longer route of 8 days (or more) in order to maximize your summit success chance?

 - Do you have budget constraints, or do you prefer to pay a premium for a longer climb, a private tailor-made arrangement (as opposed to an open group climb), and/or a luxurious climb off-the-beaten track?